alogean/po_buddy/configuration.md

 ## Project Status Overview

+### Previous Phase
+The project was started in March 2015.
+A first pilot version, AI Buddy 1.0, has been deployed with a limited scope (only for to 2 study programs (finance and informatic)  from one faculty (the faculty of economy and informatic) and only for students of the first and third semester.
+### Current Phase
-- Current Phase: Pilot on full WWF faculty; onboarding 1 new study program.
+      - the implementation of a new pilot version, AI Buddy 2.0, is on going with on full WWF faculty; onboarding 1 new study program.
 - Target Segment: Bachelor and Master students of the WWF Faculty.
 - Top Priority: Release AI Buddy 2.0 (Study Planning Assistant MVP) by February 15th.